Embedding laws in diffusions by functions of time: Optimality

 where $F_\mu$ denotes the distribution function of $\mu$.
-Indeed McConnell \cite[Section 5]{Mc} shows that (under his conditions) the optimal stopping time in \eqref{5.23} equals
+Indeed McConnell (\cite{Mc}, Section~5), shows that (under his conditions) the optimal stopping time in (\ref{523}) equals

-where $b$ and $c$ are functions from Theorem 1 (compare \eqref{5.23} with the optimal stopping problem derived in \cite{Pe}).
-This can be checked by It\^o-Tanaka's formula and the optional sampling theorem from the local time reformulation of \eqref{5.23} that reads
+where $b$ and $c$ are functions from Theorem~\ref{teo1} (compare (\ref{523}) with the optimal stopping problem derived in \cite{Pe}).
+This can be checked by the It\^o--Tanaka formula and the optional sampling theorem from the local time reformulation of (\ref{523}) that reads

-where $\ell$ is the local time of $B$ and $\nu$ is a probability measure on $\R$ such that $\supp(\nu) \subseteq [-p,q]$ with $\mu([-p,q])=0$ for some $p>0$ and $q>0$.
-Since the existence and uniqueness result of Theorem 1 and Theorem 10 with $B_0 \sim \nu$ remain valid in this case as well (recall Remark 2 and the beginning of Section 3) we see that McConnell \cite[Section 5]{Mc} implies that (under his conditions) the resulting stopping time \eqref{5.24} is optimal in \eqref{5.25}.
+where $\ell$ is the local time of $B$, and $\nu$ is a probability measure on $\mathbb{R}$ such that $\operatorname{supp}(\nu) \subseteq[-p,q]$ with $\mu([-p,q])=0$ for some $p>0$ and $q>0$.
+Since the existence and uniqueness result of Theorems~\ref{teo1}~and~\ref{teo10} with $B_0 \sim\nu$ remain valid in this case as well (recall Remark~\ref{rem2} and the beginning of Section~\ref{sec3}), we see that McConnell (\cite{Mc}, Section~5), implies that (under his conditions) the resulting stopping time (\ref{524}) is optimal in (\ref{525}). \end{rem}